 For the purposes of the EIS scheme, shares quoted on the alternative investment market count as unquoted and therefore if a subscription can be arranged into shares on that market, subject to the other detailed conditions for relief, those shares may qualify for the EIS income tax and capital gains tax reliefs as well as inheritance tax exemption.

 The tax reliefs available under both enterprise investment schemes for investors into qualifying technology companies are very generous, albeit that investments into companies of this size are inherently risky.
 No investment should be made solely for tax reasons.
 Professional advice should always be sought before action is either taken or refrained from as a result of information contained herein.

-If you require any further information on any of the issues raised above, please contact Menzies Partner and head of Technology Stephen Hemmings by phone on 0207 465 1968 or by email at email@example.com.
+If you require any further information on EIS and SEIS business tax initiatives, please contact Menzies Partner and head of Technology Stephen Hemmings by phone on 0207 465 1968 or by email at firstname.lastname@example.org.